cdktf/cdktf-provider-gitlab/docs/projectVariable.go.md

 - *Type:* interface{}

-If set to `true`, the value of the variable will be hidden in job logs.
+If set to `true`, the value of the variable will be masked in job logs.

-The value must meet the [masking requirements](https://docs.gitlab.com/ee/ci/variables/#masked-variables).
-Defaults to `false`.
+The value must meet the [masking requirements](https://docs.gitlab.com/ee/ci/variables/#mask-a-cicd-variable).

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/gitlabhq/gitlab/17.8.0/docs/resources/project_variable#masked ProjectVariable#masked}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/gitlabhq/gitlab/17.9.0/docs/resources/project_variable#masked ProjectVariable#masked}

 ---